xoolive/constraints/readme.md

 ## Materials

-- a tl;dr [introduction](https://github.com/xolearn/constraints/blob/master/documents/summary.pdf) with the minimum to know about constraint programming;
+- a tl;dr [introduction](https://github.com/xolearn/constraints/blob/master/documents/summary.pdf) with the bare minimum to know about constraint programming;
 - slides for a 3h course, pdf version

 ## Lab session